Back-To-School Time Brings Sports Injuries

 - Getting a full medical report on the injury

-Call Polito & Associates LLC to Discuss Your Options
+Call Polito & Harrington LLC to Discuss Your Options

-Finally, New London area residents should consult with the attorneys at Polito & Associates LLC to find out if they might have options to recover compensation from liable parties.
-The attorneys at Polito & Associates can help determine whether recovery for a student-athlete sports injury might be available from other parties.
-Parents can contact the personal injury lawyers of Polito & Associates at (860) 447-3300.
+Finally, New London area residents should consult with the attorneys at Polito & Harrington LLC to find out if they might have options to recover compensation from liable parties.
+The attorneys at Polito & Harrington can help determine whether recovery for a student-athlete sports injury might be available from other parties.
+Parents can contact the personal injury lawyers of Polito & Harrington at (860) 447-3300.